Xetibo/ReSet-Doc/sections/comparison.typ

   This category is considered important, as rewriting ReSet with different libraries is not feasible for this thesis.

-Special Requirement: All tools used in this project *must be published under an open-source license*, as ReSet will be published under the GPL-3.0 license.
+Special Requirement: All tools used in this project *must be published under a free and open-source license*, as ReSet will be published under the GPL-3.0 license.

 #pagebreak()